easegress-io/easegress/doc/user_cases/reverse_proxy.md

       minLength: 1024
 ```

-As the example above, we only need to value the `minLength` field to tell Easegress' proxy filter avoiding gzip the response body if the response body doesn't lagert the `minLength`.
-Also it will add the `gzip` header automatically if it's truly invoked.
+Like the example above, we only need to value the `minLength` field to tell Easegress' proxy filter compressing response body whose size is bigger than `minLength`.
+Also, it will add the `gzip` header automatically if it's truly compressed.

 For the full yaml, see [here](#proxy-compression)

-2. Caching in proxy filter
+2. Caching in filter `Proxy`

-Easegress proxy filter has `pool` section for describing forwarding backends.
-And it also supports cacheing the response according to the HTTP Methods and the HTTP response code.
+Easegress proxy filter has a `pool` section for describing forwarding backends.
+And it also supports caching the response according to the HTTP Methods and the HTTP response code.

 ``` yaml
 name: pipeline-reverse-proxy